Share your results

 The most important part is that you start moving your body regularly.
 Commit to a routine you think is achievable, which you can comfortably continue long term.

-Read less...The recommended amount of exercise for older people is at least 150 minutes of moderate activity every week (CDC 2023).
+Read less...The recommended amount of exercise for older people is at least 150 minutes of moderate activity every week.
+This could mean doing 30 minutes of exercise 5 days a week.

 Doing a mixture of aerobic activity and resistance exercises that you enjoy will give you the best results.
 Try aiming for resistance exercise on at least two days per week.